microsoft/qsharp-runtime/src/QirRuntime/README.md

 CI builds and tests are enabled for this project.
 The build for `test/QIR-static/qsharp/qir-gen.csproj` has project dependencies on other parts of the runtime and may trigger a build for those components, while some of the tests depend on `Microsoft.Quantum.Simulator.Runtime` dynamic library built from.

-To install prerequisite tools for building the QIR runtime, you can set the `ENABLE_QIRRUNTIME` environment variable to the string `"true"` and run `prerequisites.ps1` or manually install pre-reqs with the steps listed below.
+To install prerequisite tools for building the QIR runtime, you can set the `ENABLE_QIRRUNTIME` environment variable to the string `"true"` and run `prerequisites.ps1` or manually install pre-reqs with the steps listed below (Windows script relies on [Chocolatey](https://chocolatey.org/) for installation).

 ### Windows pre-reqs